Rules

 Illegal bat or unapproved bat- A player found to have used an illegal or unapproved bat, shall be called out.
 The bat shall be removed from the game, and all runners must return to the base they occupied at the time of the batted ball.

 4. BALLS: The home team shall furnish two (one new and one very good used) ASA/USA Softball approved 12-inch balls.
-All play will be with .52 C.O.R. and 300 compression balls for each game in Senior Men 60+ and Senior Men 65+.
+All play will be with .52 C.O.R. and 300 compression balls for each game in all age divisions.
 Women players will bat the same ball as the men.
 The ball cover will be optic yellow.
 At any time during the game, if a ball is discovered not to match MSCSA league specifications, it shall immediately be removed from the game and replaced by the home team with an appropriate ball.

 5. PLAYERS: